ilwan07/MinecraftModManager/README.md

 ### Usage

 First, download the app.
-For Windows, you can use either the installer, or the portable zip version.
+For Windows, you can either use the .exe file, or run it from the source code.
 For any system, you can directly execute the Python source code, or compile it yourself, just make sure to install the required dependencies.
 If you do so, use Python 3.12.6 if you have issues.

 Once the app is installed, make sure that you have installed the Minecraft Launcher, as this app is not a replacement of the official launcher, but should be installed with it.